Zainul Abedin Museum: Collection

 There are currently 53 oil paintings in the archive.
 The collection includes various themes and subjects, though most depict scenes of rural Bengal.
-Besides the original paintings, there are 16 replicas, and 75 photographs on Zainul's life and works.
-There are also 69 mementos on display such as brushes, brush holder, bottles of turpentine and linseed oil, carbon box, charcoal, wax, colour palette, colour tube, easel, ink pot, leather portrait holder, metal clip, reed pen, scraper, spatula, and his spectacles.
+Besides the original paintings, there are 16 replicas and 75 photographs of Zainul's life and works.
+There are also 69 mementos on display, such as brushes, a brush holder, bottles of turpentine and linseed oil, a carbon box, charcoal, wax, a colour palette, a colour tube, an easel, an ink pot, a leather portrait holder, a metal clip, a reed pen, a scraper, a spatula, and his spectacles.
 The mementos are situated in glass boxes in the midst of the gallery.

 Grounds

 In accordance with Abedin's wishes, an art school has also been established in the museum grounds.
-Artists can stay at the Art Cottage which is located in a separate three-roomed building.
+Artists can stay at the Art Cottage, which is located in a separate three-room building.
 An open-air stage is used by students on study tours and may be rented by others.